JustArion/MuMu_RichPresence/.github/permissions.md

         - _Can_ download updates from `https://github.com/JustArion/MuMu_RichPresence`
             - Handled by Nuget package [Velopack](https://www.nuget.org/packages/Velopack)
         - Accesses the site `https://play.google.com/store/apps/details?id=`
+            - The id would be the package name of the app used
+            - This is used to get the icon for the game you're currently playing  on MuMu
     - `Upload Access`
         - Sends telemetry (`http://localhost:9999`)
             - Configurable by the user / command line, Handled by Nuget package [Serilog.Sinks.Seq](https://www.nuget.org/packages/Serilog.Sinks.Seq) & external application ([Seq](https://datalust.co/seq))